allisonmachado/blog.allison.bsb.br/posts/http-caching-and-cdn.md

 When that response becomes stale, the client takes the value of the ETag response header for the cached response, and puts it into the `If-None-Match` request header, to ask the server if the resource has been modified.

-# Avoid Caching
+# Avoid Caching :x:

-If you do not want a response to be saved for reuse, or If the server does not support conditional cache requests you should make the client access the server every time and always get the latest response.
+If you do not want a response to be saved for reuse, or If the server does not support conditional cache requests, you should make the client access the server every time and always get the latest response.

-To ensure that the latest versions of resources will always be transferred, it's common practice to make the default Cache-Control value include no-cache:
+To ensure that the latest versions of resources will always be transferred, it's common practice to make the default `Cache-Control` header value include `no-cache`:

 ```
 Cache-Control: no-cache